 When family members see your older adult, they might be surprised or scared by their current condition.

-You see your older adult all the time, so the way they appear and behave is normal to you.
+You see your older adult all the time, so their appearance and behavior seem normal to you.

-But for others, it can be quite a shock if your older adult has declined since the last get-together.
+But for others, it can be quite a shock to see that your older adult has declined since the last get-together.

-Being surprised could make family members irrationally angry, treat your older adult poorly, or insist on making unwise changes to their care.
+Being surprised could make family members irrationally angry, lead them to treat your older adult poorly, or prompt them to insist on unwise changes to their care.

 Minimize this unwanted behavior by giving your family a heads-up about what to expect before holiday events.